Sokaneil/CountriesWiki-/README.md

 # CountriesWiki

 CountriesWiki is a web application that provides information about various countries.
 It consists of two main pages - the main page that displays a list of countries and a details page that provides in-depth information about a selected country.
+(Note that this is not a perfect project, )

 ## Features